Large deviations for cluster size distributions in a continuous classical many-body system: Approximation with an ideal mixture of clusters

 \section{Approximation with an ideal mixture of clusters}

 In this section, we compare the rate function $f(\beta,\rho,\cdot)$ defined in \eqref{eq:rf-fe} with an ideal rate function.
 This rate function describes a uniform mixture of clusters that do not interact with each other.
-This function has a particularly simple shape, since the combinatorial complexity does not take care of the excluded-volume effect, i.e., different clusters do not repel each other.
+This function has a particularly simple shape, since the combinatorial complexity does not take care of the excluded-volume effect, that is, different clusters do not repel each other.

-One of the crucial points is a lower estimate for the combinatorial complexity of putting a given number of clusters into a large box in a well separated way.
+One of the crucial points is a lower estimate for the combinatorial complexity of putting a given number of clusters into a large box in a well-separated way.
 For this, we need to control the free energy of clusters that fit into some box of a certain volume.
-It is relatively easy to achieve this if the radius of that box is of order of the cardinality of the cluster, i.e., under the sole condition Assumption (V).
-This will turn out in Section~\ref{sec-proofThm14} to be sufficient for the regime in \eqref{dilutelimit}, i.e., for the proof of Theorem~\ref{thm:main}.
-However, in order to handle also the much more flexible bounds in Theorem~\ref{thm:unif}, we will have to use boxes with {\it volume} of order of the cluster cardinality and to make use of Assumption~\ref{ass:maxdist}.
+It is relatively easy to achieve this if the radius of that box is of order of the cardinality of the cluster, that is, under the sole condition Assumption~\ref{assV}.
+This will turn out in Section~\ref{sec-proofThm14} to be sufficient for the regime in \eqref{dilutelimit}, that is, for the proof of Theorem~\ref{thm:main}.
+However, in order to handle also the much more flexible bounds in Theorem~\ref{thm:unif}, we will have to use boxes with \textit{volume} of order of the cluster cardinality and to make use of Assumption~\ref{ass:maxdist}.

-We consider the {\it cluster partition function}, which is defined, for $\beta>0$ and $k \in \N$, by
+We consider the \textit{cluster partition function}, which is defined, for $\beta>0$ and $k \in\N$, by

 Recall the cluster partition function $Z_k^{\cl,a}(\beta)$ with restriction to $[0,a]^d$ and additional factor $a^{-d}$ introduced in \eqref{Zcldef} above.
 The reader easily checks that